 If you’ve been around here for long, you know how much I love typography.
-Baked in cakes, on the balloons, as confetti, even rounded up… there’s something about putting text in the midst of my house that seems to make it come alive.
+Typography cake, letter decal balloon banner, typography confetti, 25 colorful fonts… There’s something about putting text in the midst of my house that seems to make it come alive.
 Target has a ton of fun textual exclamations to make decorating with typography fun for everyday or for making a party day extra special.

 At home is a fun statement to make with the help of a wooden @ symbol and a bit of hot pink paint.
 There is an entire wall of wooden text letters and symbols to use for brightening up a bookcase this summer.
 Placing the exclamations amongst the stacks of books we have is a great mesh of functional and fun everyday style.

 I also found a box of small typography letters, which I can think of about a million things to do with.
 For our entertaining focused home, with just a dab of glue, they become the best drink markers ever.
 They could also be used as garland, cake toppers, dresser knobs with a screw glued onto the back, or even painted and lined up on a piece of canvas to create a custom piece of art for at home.

 Taking inspiration from the iconic typography line for home, I designed these text forward party invitations.
 The accordion folded paper expands to reveal a bold and simple text invite.
 Drinks.
 Dinner.
 Party.
 You’re Invited.
 Say whatever you need and simply write in the party details on the back for a fun way to bring typography quickly into any celebration.

 To make the typography invitations, start with a long and narrow paper to fold – for a small word a 12×12 scrapbook paper will work.
 For longer invitation words, cutting down a colorful piece of poster board works great.

 Fold the paper into an accordion fold back and forth down the invitation length.
 You’ll need one fold per letter – if you end up with too many folds, just cut the invitation at the end.